gadenbuie/quarto-now/README.md

 Modified {{< modified "on %A, %B %d of %Y" >}}.
 ```

-> Modified on Thursday, May 04 of 2006.
+> Modified on Friday, March 29 of 2024.